Safety and Security

 Safety is the top priority at Tacoma Public Schools.
 We've implemented a comprehensive system that includes trained staff, protocols, programs, and policies to keep students and staff safe before, during, and after school.

 In Tacoma Public Schools safety and security are a 24-hour, 7-day practice.
 Our continuing goal is to provide all students with a healthy learning environment both during school hours and at after school activities.
 We offer our community the opportunity to safely watch and participate in various school athletic competitions and activities.

 There are several ways we work to maintain the safety of our schools.
 It begins with our teachers, administrators and staff, who foster a caring school community that values respect and trust between adults and students.
 We want all students to feel connected, understand what's expected of them and receive any behavioral and mental health support they need.

 Safety is Everyone’s Responsibility.
-The safety of our students and staff is reliant on building trusted partnerships with parents, students and school communities across the district.
+The safety of our students and staff is reliant on building trusted partnerships with parents, students and communities across the district.

-Our safety and security programs include:
+Our safety and security program includes:

 - Campus Security Officers - These Tacoma Public Schools employees are assigned to work in one of our secondary schools.
 Their consistent presence allows them to understand the rhythms of the building while developing strong relationships with students.